wizardamigos/app/curriculum/lesson000/description.en.md

 ---
 {
-  "title": "Welcome to WizardAmigos CodeCamp", "duration": "1:47"
+  "title": "Welcome to WizardAmigos CodeCamp", "duration": "2:10"
 }
 ---
+This program is totally suitable for absolute beginners.

+Programming is the literacy of the future.
+Not knowing how to program will be like being not able to read & write in todays world.
-In the future more and more jobs will demand the knowledge of programming - many say it will become the literacy of the future, like reading and writing today - so in order to not be left behind and to have nice opportunities in your future, it is really important to add this skill to your existing skill set.
+In order to not be left behind and to have nice opportunities in your future, it is really important to add this skill to your existing skill set.
 There are many languages you can learn, but in the past years, JavaScript is becoming the English of programming languages.
 With it, you can build web pages, mobile apps, desktop apps, control drones, do virtual reality, data analysis and much more.
 It is very universal and it is growing in popularity.

-This program is suitable for absolute beginners.

 ### 1. You start with setting up your environment
 * `Gmail`, `Chrome`, **`Bookmarks`**, `Keyboard Typing`, `Github Profile`